Inglobe/backupscript/README.md

 Read https://support.google.com/accounts/answer/185833

-# Config Postgres For trust (only one user in the system)
+### Config Postgres For trust (only one user in the system)

-You need to edit the pg_hba.conf file and edit the row as:
+1.You need to edit the pg_hba.conf file and edit the row as
         local   all             postgres                       trust